 Many of the nation’s largest manufacturers have chosen northeast Oklahoma for their growing operations.
 Sofidel, an Italian manufacturer of tissue paper, invested $360 million in a 1.8-million-square-foot plant in Inola.
 Whirlpool Corporation continues to expand its presence in the Tulsa region and currently employs more than 2,000 people.

 Aerospace and Defense

-Northeast Oklahoma’s central location makes access to most parts of the country cost effective and timely, which is why major companies locate key distribution centers here.
+Northeast Oklahoma’s central location makes access to most parts of the country cost-effective and timely, which is why major companies locate key distribution centers here.
 Macy’s Owasso fulfillment center is the largest of its kind in the company’s network.
-Amazon will open a 2.6-million-square-foot fulfillment center in Tulsa that will employ 1,500 people.
+Amazon recently opened a 2.6-million-square-foot fulfillment center in Tulsa that will employ 1,500 people.

 Northeast Oklahoma is home to a number of corporate headquarters, including BOK Financial, QuikTrip and CymSTAR, which recently added 100 jobs in Broken Arrow.
 Numerous accounting, engineering, architecture, insurance and finance companies call the Tulsa region home as well.